Emotions (Juice Newton album)

-Emotions is a compilation album by country pop singer Juice Newton.
-It was released by Pair Records in 1994 and consists of 20 tracks taken from five of the six albums Newton recorded for RCA.
+Emotions is a compilation album by American country pop singer Juice Newton.
+It was compiled by Pair Records in 1994 and consists of 20 tracks taken from five of the six albums Newton recorded for RCA Records.

 Overview

 Juice Newton began her recording career with RCA Records in 1975 as the lead singer and a guitar player for the band Juice Newton & Silver Spur.
 Her two albums with the label – Juice Newton & Silver Spur and After the Dust Settles – met with little success and the label dropped her band.
 Newton then moved to Capitol Records and eventually made her "breakthrough" in 1981 with Juice, an album that reach number 22 on the Billboard 200 chart and number 16 on the Canadian Top 50 album chart.
 The album gave Newton three hit singles, beginning with "Angel of the Morning" which peaked at number four on the pop charts and number 22 on the country charts.
 Her second single from the album, "Queen of Hearts", reached number 2 on the Billboard Hot 100 and number 14 on the country charts.
 The final single from Juice, "The Sweetest Thing (I've Ever Known)", peaked at number one on the country chart and number seven on the pop chart.